Homeschool Picture Study

 Why use picture study in your homeschool?

-Studying pieces of art and artists brings enjoyment and fine tunes a child’s taste and appreciation for beauty and wonder.
+Studying pieces of art and artists brings enjoyment and fine tunes children’s taste and appreciation for beauty and wonder.

-• Taking the time to slow down and study the details in a piece of art helps a child form the habit of attention.
-Attention is one of the three habits that Charlotte Mason addresses a lot in her writings.
+Attention is one of the three habits that Charlotte Mason addresses in her writings.
+Taking time to slow down and study the details in a piece of art helps a child form the habit of attention.
 It affects a child’s ability to learn and succeed in many areas of life.

 How do you incorporate picture study in your homeschool?